kierankyllo/powerparse/README.md

 # powerparse
 This utility will execute an API call to a power company to return a JSON object and parse it into a mariadb database table.
+Systemd unit files are included to run as a service at startup.

 ## VM Requirements:
 Ubuntu Linux 20.04.4 LTS